AndyFul/Hard_Configurator/README.md

 15. Forcing SmartScreen check for files without 'Mark Of The Web' (Windows 8+) and preventing DLL hijacking of SmartScreen.
 16. Disabling Remote Desktop, Remote Assistance, Remote Shell, and Remote Registry.
 17. Disabling execution of 16-bit applications.
-18. Securing Shell Extensions.
+18. Enabling & Filtering Advanced SRP logging.
 19. Disabling SMB protocols.
 20. Disabling program elevation on Standard User Account.
 21. Enabling Validate Admin Code Signatures (UAC setting).
 22. Disabling Cached Logons.
-23. Forcing Secure Attention Sequence before User Account Control prompt.
-24. Filtering Windows Event Log for blocked file execution events (Nirsoft FullEventLogView).
+23. Filtering Windows Event Log for blocked file execution events (Nirsoft FullEventLogView).
-25. Filtering autoruns from the User Space, and script autoruns from anywhere (Sysinternals Autorunsc).
+24. Filtering autoruns from the User Space, and script autoruns from anywhere (Sysinternals Autorunsc).
-26. Enabling&Filtering Advanced SRP logging.
-27. Turning ON/OFF all above restrictions.
+25. Turning ON/OFF all above restrictions.
-28. Restoring Windows Defaults.
+26. Restoring Windows Defaults.
-29. Making System Restore Point.
+27. Making System Restore Point.
-30. Using predefined setting profiles for Windows 7, Windows 8, and Windows 10.
+28. Using predefined setting profiles for Windows 7, Windows 8, and Windows 10+.
-31. Saving the chosen restrictions as a profile, and restoring when needed.
+29. Saving the chosen restrictions as a profile, and restoring them when needed.
-32. Backup management for Profile Base (whitelist profiles and setting profiles).
+30. Backup management for Profile Base (whitelist profiles and setting profiles).
-33. Changing GUI skin.
+31. Changing GUI skin.
-34. Updating application.
+32. Updating application.
-35. Uninstalling application (Windows defaults restored).
+33. Uninstalling application (Windows defaults restored).

 Most of the above tasks can be made by hand using Windows regedit.
 Anyway, with Hard_Configurator, it can be done more quickly and safely.
 Also, the user can quickly apply custom settings saved in profiles.

-Forcing SmartScreen check can protect the user, when normally the SmartScreen for Explorer (in Windows 8+) is bypassed.
+Forcing SmartScreen check, can protect the user when normally the SmartScreen for Explorer (in Windows 8+) is bypassed.
 That can happen if you have got the executable file (EXE, MSI, etc.) when using:

 * the downloader or torrent application (EagleGet, utorrent etc.);